 6. Boost Nutrients in Smoothies — Add 1 to 2 tablespoons of coconut oil to any fruit smoothie for a boost of cholesterol fighting compounds.
 Side benefit?
 It improves the texture and mouth feel of smoothies, while adding healthy fats to your diet.

-12. Make Homemade Healthy Granola- Homemade crunchy granola made using heart-healthy nuts is a great treat for breakfast, or as the star in a fresh fruit parfait in the evenings.
-Combine 3 cups of old-fashioned oats, 1 cup chopped almonds, 2 teaspoons cinnamon, ½ teaspoon salt, 1/3 cup honey or maple syrup, and 1/3 cup coconut palm sugar together in a large bowl.
+12. Make Homemade Healthy Granola — Homemade crunchy granola made using heart-healthy nuts is a great treat for breakfast, or as the star in a fresh fruit parfait in the evenings.
+Combine 3 cups of old-fashioned oats, 1 cup chopped almonds, 2 teaspoons cinnamon, ½ teaspoon salt, 1/3 cup honey or maple syrup and 1/3 cup coconut palm sugar together in a large bowl.
 Melt 1/3 cup coconut oil and drizzle over, and then mix to combine.
-Bake on a cookie sheet at 350 degrees for 5-7 minutes, and then rotate in the oven, and continue baking for another 5-7 minutes.
-Turn off oven, and allow to sit for 30 minutes.
-Remove from oven, and break into clusters.
+Bake on a cookie sheet at 350 degrees for 5–7 minutes, then rotate in the oven and continue baking for another 5–7 minutes.
+Turn off oven and allow to sit for 30 minutes.
+Remove from oven and break into clusters.

 13. Sports Drink Replacement — Coconut oil gives the body quick energy in the form of its quick acting MCFA fats.
 Instead of relying on sugary processed drinks, try adding coconut oil and chia seeds to water with fresh fruit.

-14. Natural Throat Lozenge – Use coconut oil in place of store-bought lozangers that are usually made using artificial flavors and colors.
-Try swallowing ½-1 teaspoon of coconut oil up to 3 times daily to ease the pain of a sore throat or cough, and combine licorice root tea with coconut oil for a natural throat soother.
-Try adding licorice root (fennel root), honey, and lemon too for an extra immunity boost again viruses and colds.
+14. Natural Throat Lozenge — Use coconut oil in place of store-bought lozenges that are usually made using artificial flavors and colors.
+Try swallowing ½–1 teaspoon of coconut oil up to 3 times daily to ease the pain of a sore throat or cough, and combine licorice root tea with coconut oil for a natural throat soother.
+Licorice root (fennel root), honey and lemon makes for an extra immunity boost to combat viruses and colds.

 15. Prolong the Freshness of Eggs — You can use coconut oil to seal the pores in an egg shell and prolong the life of the eggs in your refrigerator.
 Try swiping a small amount of oil over the shells of the eggs and leaving it to penetrate, which will help prevent exposure to oxygen.
 This method should extend the life of your eggs for 1–2 weeks.